McGee v. International Life Insurance Co.: Procedural history

 McGee sued International in a California court.
 She was able to do so because California had enacted a long-arm statute which enabled the state courts to have jurisdiction over out of state insurance companies who held policies with in-state residents.
 The California court entered a judgment in favor of McGee.
 Because International had no property within the state of California, and therefore nothing which California could seize through judicial decree, that state's courts were powerless to enforce any judgment against the company.

 McGee then attempted to have her California judgment enforced by a Texas court through the use of the full faith and credit clause of the United States Constitution.
 The Texas courts refused to give California full faith and credit on its judgment, claiming that the California court overreached its constitutional authority by holding jurisdiction over International.
-Texas' main point of contention was the fact that California had not issued service of process to International within its own borders, a theory which had, until recent case law, been correct.
+Texas' main point of contention was that California had not issued service of process to International within its own borders, a theory which had, until recent case law, been correct.

 McGee filed a petition for certiorari and it was granted by the Warren Court.